TGOSS1984/uk_winter_mountain_tours_v2/README.md

    - **Implementation:** Contrast/focus styles (Leaflet control CSS), semantic headings, ARIA labels in templates
    - **Tests:** **Manual:** Lighthouse ≥ 90 Accessibility; Axe audit results

+9. **As a user, I want to receive an email when I book or cancel a tour, so I have a clear record.**
+  - **Implementation:** Email service in bookings/services.py (transaction-safe via on_commit); templates in templates/email/booking_confirmation.{txt,html} and booking_cancellation.{txt,html}; wired in bookings/views.py (BookingCreateView.form_valid() and cancel_booking).
+Feature-flagged by ENABLE_EMAIL_NOTIFICATIONS with DEFAULT_FROM_EMAIL + EMAIL_BACKEND in settings/env.
+  - **Tests:** bookings/tests/test_emails.py (uses TransactionTestCase + locmem backend).
+  - **Manual:** In dev, console backend prints the email to the terminal; in prod, enable SMTP via env (documented in README).
+10. **As a user, I want to log in with my email or username, so I don’t have to remember a separate credential.**
+  - **Implementation:** core/forms.py LoginForm accepts email or username, updates field label to “Username or Email”; routed via custom LoginView in urls.py (custom login path before django.contrib.auth.urls).
+  - **Tests:Manual:**verify both email+password and username+password paths work on /accounts/login/.
+11. **As a user, I want email to be required at signup, so I can receive notifications and recover my account.**
+  -**Implementation:**core/forms.py SignupForm (extends UserCreationForm), adds required, unique email; SignupView uses SignupForm; templates/registration/signup.html uses {{ form.as_p }} so the email field renders automatically.
+  - **Tests:Manual:**signup rejects duplicate/blank emails; visible field + validation errors on the form.

 **Acceptance Criteria Template**
 - Given I am on the **Region** page, when I click a route card, then I should see the route detail with a Leaflet map and a visible GPX overlay.